 Patient characteristics

-Between May 15, 2013 and August 29, 2018, 33 patients that received at least one cycle of neoadjuvant chemotherapy for a localized GC, were enrolled.
+Between May 15, 2013 and August 29, 2018, 33 patients that received at least one cycle of neoadjuvant chemotherapy for a localized GC were enrolled.
 The median age was 63 years.
 The majority of patients had a WHO performance status of 0.
 Pre-treatment patient characteristics are shown in Table 1.
-Only 5 patients have signet ring cell carcinoma.
-Five patients have HER2 overexpressing tumours and received in addition to TeFOX, trastuzumab during neoadjuvant chemotherapy.
-Median number of neoadjuvant chemotherapy cycles was 5 (range 2-8).
-Median number of adjuvant chemotherapy cycles was 3 (range 0-6).
-Eleven patients underwent transthoracic oesophagectomy, 11 total gastrectomy and 11 subtotal gastrectomy.
-Following surgery, only 28 patients received adjuvant chemotherapy (2 patients refused further therapy and 3 had a poor performance status following surgery and were excluded from further therapy).
-The median number of therapy cycles was 4 (range 1-7).
+Only five patients had signet ring cell carcinoma.
+Five patients had HER2-overexpressing tumours and received in addition to TeFOX, trastuzumab during neoadjuvant chemotherapy.
+The median number of neoadjuvant chemotherapy cycles was five (range 2-8).
+The median number of adjuvant chemotherapy cycles was three (range 0-6).
+Eleven patients underwent transthoracic oesophagectomy, 11 underwent total gastrectomy and 11 underwent subtotal gastrectomy.
+Following surgery, only 28 patients received adjuvant chemotherapy (two patients refused further therapy and three had a poor performance status following surgery and were excluded from further therapy).
+The median number of therapy cycles was four (range 1-7).

 Safety

 There was no treatment-related death.
 Toxicities of neoadjuvant chemotherapy are described in Table 2.
-Only 2 patients did not present side effects during neoadjuvant chemotherapy.
+Only two patients presented without side effects during neoadjuvant chemotherapy.
 Ten patients developed grade 3-4 toxicities.
-The most common grade 3-4 toxicities were asthenia, and peripheral neuropathy which occurred in 19% and 21% of patients respectively.
+The most common grade 3-4 toxicities were asthenia and peripheral neuropathy, which occurred in 19% and 21% of patients, respectively.
 Febrile neutropenia occurred in one patient (3).
-Dose reduction occurred in seven patients with elimination of docetaxel in 4 patients and oxaliplatin dose reduction in 3 patients.
-Discontinuation of therapy occurred in 6 patients due to important side effects.
+Dose reduction occurred in seven patients with elimination of docetaxel in four patients and oxaliplatin dose reduction in three patients.
+Discontinuation of therapy occurred in six patients due to important side effects.
 Granulocyte colony-stimulating factor (G-CSF) was prophylactically given to all patients.
-Perioperative medical or surgical grade 3 and 4 complications According to Clavien-Dindo classification within 90 d of surgery were observed in 6 patients.
-No death was observed in the 90 d post-surgery.
-The most frequent serious adverse events were pneumonia, in 7 patients (21), and abdominal infection, in 5 patients (15).
-Incidence of surgical and perioperative complications were higher in the group of patients that undergone esophagectomy, with 5 patients within 11 (45) with grade 3 or 4 complications versus 1 with 22 (4) in patients that undergone gastrectomy.
-Nineteen patients had no or a reduced number of adjuvant chemotherapy cycles and 8 of whom have undergone esophagectomy.
+Perioperative medical or surgical grade 3 and 4 complications according to Clavien-Dindo classification within 90 d of surgery were observed in six patients.
+Death was not observed in the 90 d post-surgery.
+The most frequent serious adverse events were pneumonia in seven patients (21) and abdominal infection in five patients (15).
+The incidence of surgical and perioperative complications were higher in the group of patients that underwent esophagectomy, with 5/11 patients (45) with grade 3 or 4 complications versus 1/22 (4) patients that underwent gastrectomy.
+Nineteen patients had no or a reduced number of adjuvant chemotherapy cycles, eight of whom had undergone esophagectomy.
 Seventeen patients within the 28 that received adjuvant chemotherapy had grade 3 or 4 side effects (60).
 Occurrence of adverse effects was the unique cause of adjuvant therapy ending (Table 3).

 Efficacy outcomes

-Median follow-up for surviving patients was 32 mo.
+The median follow-up for surviving patients was 32 mo.
 Surgical and pathological results are presented in Table 4.
 R0 resection was obtained in 30 out of 33 patients.
-Only R1 resection was achieved for an esophagectomy and 2 subtotal gastrectomy.
-We have used Becker regression criteria classification to estimate tumour regression and response rate.
-We found 12 (36) patients with complete response TRG1a, 8 (24) patients with TRG1b, 4 (13) patients with TRG2 and 9 (27) with TRG3.
+R1 resection was only achieved for one esophagectomy and two subtotal gastrectomies.
+We used Becker regression criteria classification to estimate tumour regression and response rate.
+We found 12 (36) patients with complete response TRG1a, eight (24) patients with TRG1b, four (13) patients with TRG2 and nine (27) with TRG3.
 No particular difference was observed between complete and incomplete responders in term of histological type, tumour stage or number of cycles of neoadjuvant chemotherapies.
-For HER2 overexpression tumor complete response (TRG1a) was observed in 3 out of five patients.
-Two-year OS and PFS were respectively 90% and 73%.
+For HER2-overexpressing tumours, complete response (TRG1a) was observed in three out of five patients.
+Two-year OS and PFS were 90% and 73%, respectively.
 Median OS and PFS were not reached at data base lock (Figures 1 and 2).
-We observed 6 metastatic relapses and 1 localized relapse.
+We observed six metastatic relapses and one localized relapse.
 No relapses were observed in patients with TRG1A histological response.

-Discussion
+DISCUSSION